Ricardo Alarcón: Early life

 Alarcón was born in Havana on 21 May 1937.
 He entered the University of Havana in 1954 and graduated with a degree as a Doctor of Philosophy and Humanities.
 Alarcón became active in the Federation of University Students (FEU), serving as the secretary of culture for the FEU from 1955 to 1956.
 Alarcón became active in Castro's 26th of July Movement, which was attempting to oust President Fulgencio Batista, in July 1955.
 Alarcón assisted in the organization of the student apparatus of the guerrilla organization's youth brigade.
 Alarcón was elected the FEU's Vice President in 1959, and served as the President of the Student Organization from 1961 to 1962.
 However, unlike the Castros, Alarcón was active in the urban underground resistance, and not the guerrilla movement located in the countryside.

+Hortensia Bussi (center) testifies before the United Nations Commission on Human Rights, February 25, 1974.
+She was sponsored by Alarcón (right).

 In 1962, the new Castro-led government appointed Alarcón as the Director of the Ministry of Foreign Affairs' Americas division, where he began his diplomatic career.
 Between 1966 and 1978, he served as Permanent Representative of Cuba to the United Nations, Vice-President of the General Assembly of the United Nations, President of the Council of Administration to the United Nations Development Programme, and Vice-President of the United Nations Committee on the Exercise of the Inalienable Rights of the Palestinian People.
 In 1978, Alarcón was promoted to first vice-minister of the Ministry of Foreign Affairs.
 While serving as Permanent Representative to the UN for a second time, Alarcón was President of the Security Council in February 1990 and July 1991.
 In 1992, he was made Minister of Foreign Affairs, and in February 1993, he became the President of the National Assembly.